y7ksoftware/style/readme.md

 Put your shameful, temprary dev hacks here.

 ### Layouts
-Layouts define core layout styles that are used on all or multiple pages.
+Layouts define core layout styles that are used on multiple pages.

 ### Modules
-Module encapsulate independent parts of the page.
+Modules encapsulate independent parts of the page.

 ### Settings
 A place for Configuration and Variables.
 * Breakpoints: Definition of breakpoints with sass-mq
 * Colors: Color definitions
- * Dialog Sizes: Definition of Font sizes
 * Easing
 * Grid: Susy grid configuration
 * Spacing: Responsive margin & padding definitions
- * Typo: Fonts and  font-sizes
+* Typo: Fonts, font sizes and typography
- * Z-Indexes: Named Z-Indexes to keep them in one place
+* Z-indexes: Named i-indexes to keep them in one place

 ### Tools
-A place for Mixins.
+A place for Mixins and functions.
  * Aspect-Ratio
  * Clearfix
- * Fluid Type: Fluid Font Size, resizing depending on viewport
+ * Fluid Type: Fluid font size, resizing the font depending on viewport
  * Font Face: Font-Face definition generator
- * Font Size: Font Size tool that translates pixel fonts and lineheights to REM
+ * Font Size: Font size tool that translates pixel fonts and line heights to REM
  * Hidden: Mixin for hiding elements.
- * Object Fit: Mixin for Object-Fit definition, with support for polyfill
+ * Object Fit: Mixin for object-fit definition, with support for polyfill
  * Rem: Tools for converting pixel inputs into their rem equivalents.
  * Responsive Property: Mixin to quickly apply a map of responsive values to a property via breakpoints
  * Unlink: Remove default link styles
- * Z-Index: Use a named Z-Index with this mixin
+ * Z-Index: Use a named z-index with this mixin

 ### Utilities
 Utility classes, prefixed with `c-`.